Received a Tax Notice? Respond and Resolve with our Tax Experts.

 The deduction u/s 80DDB for the expenditure on the medical treatment of the specified diseases can be claimed by–

-• Individuals and HUFs.
+• Resident Individuals and HUFs.

 • Section 80DDB can be claimed only by the person who has actually incurred the expenses.
+This means if you or any dependent family member or even a member of your HUF has undergone medical treatment for specific ailments, you could be eligible.

-Which Diseases are Covered Under Section 80DDB?
+Diseases Covered Under Section 80DDB

 Specified diseases covered u/s 80DDB are defined under rule 11DD of the income tax.
 The following are the medical conditions/diseases for which one can claim deductions as per the expenses of the treatment.
 These are highly specified diseases, and one needs the prescription of the respective specialists in order to confirm them-